apersonintech/obscreen/docs/setup-run-headless.md

 - Just add `--pull=always` to your `docker compose up ...` command, you'll get the latest version automatically.
 #### or system-wide
 - Using Git Updater plugin
-- Or execute following script
+- Or by executing following script
 ```bash
 cd ~/obscreen
 git pull